TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-aadconnect-sync-configureobjectfiltering.md

 # Configure object filtering

-## **Recommended steps**
+## **Recommended Steps**

-We understand that you want to configure object filtering, please note that you need to be an advanced user in order to configure object filtering.
-We recommend you to go through **Recommended documents** before making any changes in the synchronization rules.
-Any wrong changes in filtering or scoping may result in deletion of objects in your target.
+We understand that you want to configure object filtering.
+To do this, you need to be an advanced user.
+We strongly advise you go through the **Recommended documents** below, before making any changes to the synchronization rules.
+Any wrong changes in filtering, or scoping, may result in the deletion of objects in your target directory.

-* If you have gained all the knowledge by reading the recommended documents then follow [instructions in this document to configure object filtering](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sync-configure-filtering).
+* After reviewing the recommended documents, follow the [instructions in this document to configure object filtering](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sync-configure-filtering).

-## **Recommended documents**
+## **Recommended Documents**
 * [Azure AD Connect sync: Technical Concepts](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sync-technical-concepts)
 * [Azure AD Connect sync: Understanding the architecture](https://docs.microsoft.com/azure/active-directory/hybrid/concept-azure-ad-connect-sync-architecture)
 * [Azure AD Connect sync: Understanding Declarative Provisioning](https://docs.microsoft.com/azure/active-directory/hybrid/concept-azure-ad-connect-sync-declarative-provisioning)